 Harvesting Wool Fiber:

 Most angoras will naturally shed their coats 3 - 4 times a year (approx. every 90 days).
 The German Angora, Giant Angora & Hybrid Angora do not molt their wool like the other breeds, so shearing the rabbit is necessary.
+You can shear your rabbit using clippers &/or blunt nose scissors.
 Other angora breeds can have the wool pulled or plucked by hand when the rabbit starts to molt.
 The hair should pull easily & not require force to remove.
 If it hurts the rabbit, the rabbit is not ready for wool removal & you should stop & try again in about a week.

 Angora rabbits need their nails trimmed regularly.
 If nails are not properly trimmed on a regular basis they can grow too long getting caught in the floor of their home.
 Long nails can cause broken toes & ripped off bloody nails.
 The longer the nails are neglected, the longer the quick will grow making it even harder to keep the nails at a more manageable & safer length.
 Nail cutters for cats work well, you use them just as you would for a cat or dog.
 You can also use dykes.
 As long as you do not cut the quick, the rabbit will be fine.
 If you accidentally cut the quick, styptic powder or cornstarch can be applied to stop the bleeding.

 Fur mites are commonly found in Angoras.
 They appear as dandruff in the wool.
 They are a small parasite that borrows under the rabbit's skin.
 This condition can cause itchiness, scratching & wool loss.
 Fur mites are easily treated with Ivomec, Cydectin or Revolution.
-Dosage of Revolution chart.
+Dosage chart for mite medications.
 We have not found an organic method for treating fur mites.